 “As a rule of thumb, I tell clients to prepare to spend 1 to 3 percent of the value of their homes each year on house [expenses],” Sivak says.

 When you start shopping for lenders, they’ll look at your bank statements from the last two months.
 If you plan to make any deposits into your checking or savings accounts from other assets, do it before that 60-day window.
 Otherwise, you’ll have to explain where any significant deposits came from in detail, DiBugnara says.
 It’s best to avoid opening new credit accounts or loans, or racking up debt, from this point on, he adds.

 Things are getting real.
 At this point, you should know what monthly payment you’re comfortable with, what areas you can afford, and how much you can put down.
 Now it’s time to shop for a mortgage.

 Compare mortgage rates from different types of lenders and assess whether this is a good time to lock in your rate; look at loan fees and customer service.
 Preapprovals usually expire after 90 days, DiBugnara says.
-Keep in mind that you can shop around for some third-party services such as title and homeowner’s insurance.

 “In this market, you can find competitive rates and service, but you want to pay close attention to lenders’ responsiveness and communication,” DiBugnara says.

 If you’re a first-time homebuyer with significant debt or so-so credit, you may want to apply for a mortgage preapproval even earlier to zero in on issues to fix sooner rather than later.

 While you shop, it’s a good idea to focus not just on the rates you’re being quoted, but all the terms of the mortgage.
 What are the late fees?
 What are the estimated closing costs?
 If you’re able to get a mortgage with the bank where you already have accounts, will they give you a better deal?
 Sometimes it makes sense to choose a loan with a slightly higher rate if the other terms are more favorable.